elumobility/elu-twins/README.md

 1. Public API: this API expose user interactions, see interactive documentation [here](http://127.0.0.1:8000/docs)
 2. Private API: this API exposes internal actions, see interactive documentation [here](http://127.0.0.1:8800/docs)
 3. Charge point flower: (http://localhost:5555/) - Simulated Charge Points using OCPP and Celery to manage clusters, see [here](https://flower.readthedocs.io/en/latest/) for more information
-4. Charge point celery: Simulated charge point using OCPP, using Celery, see [here](https://docs.celeryq.dev/en/stable/#)
+4. Charge point celery: Simulated charge points using OCPP and Celery, see [here](https://docs.celeryq.dev/en/stable/#)
 5. Csmsv2: CSMS for OCPP 2.0.1 used for testing
 6. csmsv16: CSMS for OCPP 1.6 used for testing
 7. Redis: